Jaacky/sorcery-wiki/Simple-Password-Authentication.md

 ```

 'login' takes care of login, 'logout' takes care of logout.
-'return_or_redirect_to' takes care of redirecting the user to the page he asked for before reaching the login form, if such a page exists.
+'redirect_back_or_to' takes care of redirecting the user to the page he asked for before reaching the login form, if such a page exists.

 Let's create the login form:
 ```ruby